ROCm/HIP/docs/markdown/hip_porting_guide.md

 ## memcpyToSymbol

-HIP support for hipMemCpyToSymbol is complete.
+HIP support for hipMemcpyToSymbol is complete.
 This feature allows a kernel to define a device-side data symbol which can be accessed on the host side.
 The symbol can be in __constant or device space.